thejoshwolfe/poaf/README.md

 3. (optional) Index Region: Compressed separately in one stream
 4. (optional) `ArchiveFooter`: 16 bytes, not compressed

-An archive with streaming metadata metadata enabled can be read starting with the `ArchiveHeader`, then reading through just the Data Region.
+An archive can be read starting with the `ArchiveHeader`, then reading through just the Data Region.
-An archive with index metadata enabled can be read by starting with the `ArchiveHeader`, then jumping to the `ArchiveFooter`, then reading the Index Region, and then any individual item contents can be read by jumping into the Data Region.
+Or an archive can be read by starting with the `ArchiveHeader`, then jumping to the `ArchiveFooter`, then reading the Index Region, and then any individual item contents can be read by jumping into the Data Region.
-An archive with both streaming and index metadata enabled can be read in either way.

 An archive can be written from start to finish with each item being processed one at a time.
 The length of the each item contents does not need to be known before writing the item contents to the Data Region.
-When index metadata is enabled, the Index Region can effectively be created in parallel to the Data Region in a tempfile, then concatenated to the archive once the Data Region is complete.
+The Index Region can effectively be created in parallel to the Data Region in a tempfile, then concatenated to the archive once the Data Region is complete.

-When reading an archive with both streaming and index metadata enabled, it is possible to read just the `ArchiveHeader` and Data Region, and then predict every remaining byte in the archive, after decompression.
+When reading an archive, it is possible to read just the `ArchiveHeader` and Data Region, and then predict every remaining byte in the archive, after decompression.
 Any deviation from such a prediction would be a violation of the spec.